If you have a vote, you have a voice.

 What are ballot initiatives?

-Ballot initiatives impact everyone on issues from new taxes to new policies, often without voters really knowing what they’re signing for.
+Ballot initiatives can impact everyone, on issues from new taxes to new policies, often without voters really knowing what they’re signing for.

 To qualify an initiative for the ballot in Oregon, the number of required signatures depends on the type of initiative: